To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 At-home dog DNA testing is becoming more and more popular.
 And why not?
 As pet parents, we want to know as much as possible about our furry family members.
 If you’re considering DNA testing your pup, your choices are growing quickly.

 One of the newest direct-to-consumer canine DNA tests comes from Basepaws, an industry-leading company in cat DNA testing and genetics research.
 Is this new test worth considering for your pup?
 Yes, but it may not be your best option on the market, depending on the results that you’re seeking.
-We give you all the information you need to know to help you decide in our Basepaws Dog DNA Test review.
+I’ll give you all the information you need to know to help you decide in my Basepaws Dog DNA Test review.

 Basepaws Dog DNA Test Review